UK leader Starmer seeks to learn from Meloni's tough migration policies at meeting in Rome

 Starmer toured Italy’s National Coordination Center for Immigration in Rome with newly appointed U.K. Border Security Commander Martin Hewitt.
 The government says Hewitt, a former head of Britain’s National Police Chiefs’ Council, will work with law enforcement and intelligence agencies in the U.K. and across Europe to tackle people-smuggling networks.

-Ahead of the trip, Starmer said there would be "no more gimmicks," he said before his trip to Rome — a reference to the previous Conservative government's scuttled plan to send some asylum-seekers on a one-way trip to Rwanda, with no chance of returning to the U.K. even if their refugee claims were successful.
+Before the trip, Starmer said there would be "no more gimmicks" — a reference to the previous Conservative government's scuttled plan to send some asylum-seekers on a one-way trip to Rwanda, with no chance of returning to the U.K. even if their refugee claims were successful.

 Starmer scrapped that plan soon after being elected in July.